 Patrick Horan is a Partner in Arthur Cox's Competition and Regulated Markets Group.
 Patrick's practice covers the full range of Irish and EU competition law, and he has extensive experience in dealing with merger control and antitrust cases before the European Commission, the Irish Competition and Consumer Protection Commission and the competition agencies of other jurisdictions.
-Patrick is recognised for competition law in the leading directories and, in 2017, was named as one of the future leaders in competition law by Who's Who Legal.
-Patrick has been described as "a very smart, very responsive, technically very good lawyer who makes life easier for us as a client" (Chambers Europe, 2019), while clients note "his attention to detail is second to none" (Chambers Europe, 2018).
-Recent merger control highlights include advising AIB and First Data Corporation on their acquisition of payment services firm Payzone Ireland, Mediahuis NV on its takeover of Independent News & Media plc, Cognizant Technology Solutions on its acquisition of Zenith Technologies and LacPatrick Cooperative Society on its merger with Lakeland Dairies.
+Patrick is recognised for competition law in the leading directories, where he has been described as "a standout performer in the Irish market" (The Legal 500, 2020) and "a very smart, very responsive, technically very good lawyer who makes life easier for us as a client" (Chambers Europe, 2019).
+Recent merger control highlights include advising Bunzl plc on its acquisition of Abco Kovex, Phoenix Tower International on its acquisition of Emerald Tower, the tower infrastructure business of eir, Independent News & Media on its disposal of Independent Star Limited, and Greenergy International on its acquisition of Amber Oil.

+Arthur Cox

+Ten Earlsfort Terrace

+Dublin 2

+D02 T380

+Ireland

-Arthur Cox 10 Earlsfort Terrace Dublin 2 D02 T380 Ireland Tel: +353 1 920 1063
+Tel: +353 1 920 1000

-Email: patrick.horan@arthurcox.com

-URL: www.arthurcox.com
+Email: patrick.horan@arthurcox.com URL: www.arthurcox.com

-Arthur Cox's Competition and Regulated Markets Group is widely recognised as one of Ireland's leading competition law practices, and has been involved in a large proportion of the high-profile competition, merger control and State aid cases in Ireland in recent years.
+Arthur Cox's Competition and Regulated Markets Group is widely recognised as a leading competition law practice in Ireland, and is involved on an ongoing basis in a large proportion of the high-profile competition, merger control and State aid cases in Ireland.

-The Group advises on all aspects of Irish and EU competition law, including investigations, litigation, merger control, compliance and EU State aid law.
-The Group also advises on regulated markets, including telecommunications and broadcasting, energy and aviation.
+The Group advises on all aspects of Irish and EU competition law, including merger control, investigations, litigation, competition law aspects of commercial agreements and behaviour, compliance and EU State aid law.
+The Group also advises on regulated markets, including telecommunications, life sciences, broadcasting, energy and post.

-The Group has leading experience in advising on defending investigations by competition authorities, including representing clients during "dawn raids" and in competition litigation involving the Competition and Consumer Protection Commission before the Irish High Court and Supreme Court, and the European Court of Justice.
-They are also regularly involved in private competition litigation before the Courts.
+The team specialises in advising on complex and highly technical merger control filings, and is involved in the most high-profile cases on an ongoing basis.
+The Group has leading experience in advising on defending investigations by competition authorities, including representing clients during "dawn raids" and in competition litigation involving the Competition and Consumer Protection Commission before the Irish High Court and

+Supreme Court, and the European Court of Justice.
+The team is also regularly involved in private competition litigation before the Courts.